lmmqxyx404/web-rust/README.md

 # web-rust
-This is a demo for The &lt;Rust Programming Language> book
+This is a demo for me to learn web development by rust